superlativeinstruments/manuals.playsuperlative.com/SB01/keyboard.md

 When applied during a sequence, the `HOLD` function will sustain every note.
 The `PEDAL` input will also activate the `HOLD` function when pressed, similar to the damper pedal of a piano.

+### Chord Mode

+`CHORD` Mode is a keyboard feature available on the `EXTERNAL` Channel while using MIDI.
+This mode allows a held programmed interval or chord to played back by a single keypress.

+Press `SHIFT` + `HOLD` to activate the `CHORD` function.
+If the chord requires more than one hand, use the `HOLD` function to play and hold down the individual notes, then activate the `CHORD` function.
+The lowest note of the saved chord will now trigger and transpose the entire interval across the keyboard.

 ::: {.prevent-break}

 ### Transpose